Better everyday decisions

 Training on Recognizing and Preventing Phishing Attacks

-The global pandemic, along with more employees working remotely has given hackers new opportunities to take advantage of human emotions and trick people into divulging information and compromising systems.
-In 2020, 83% of organizations said they experienced phishing attacks.
+The global pandemic, along with more employees working remotely, has given hackers new opportunities to take advantage of human emotions and trick people into divulging information and compromising systems.
+In 2021, 83% of organizations said they experienced phishing emails.